 Arts Organisations

-How to get involved
+How to Get Involved

 Consider registering with Connecting with Culture – add your organisation’s details to the Connecting with Culture database, managed by Artswork.
 This online database will enable schools to become aware of your work.

-Add your organisation to Surrey Culture on the Mapthe Surrey Culture Map aims to connect creative individuals and organisations with others in the arts and cultural sector.
+Add your organisation to Surrey Culture on the Map – the Surrey Culture Map aims to connect creative individuals and organisations with others in the arts and cultural sector.

 Go to the Resources area on this site for information about other cultural providers who have experience of working in Surrey schools.